Rheumatoid Arthritis Medications

 Nonbiologic disease-modifying anti-rheumatic drugs (DMARDs).
 Nonbiologic DMARDs reduce inflammation and symptoms as well as RA progression and joint damage.
 Most nonbiologic DMARDs are taken as pills or liquids that are swallowed.
 A few, including methotrexate, are sometimes given as a shot.

 Biologics.
-Biologics are the most recent advances in treatment for moderate to severe RA.
-Biologics are also DMARDs.
+Biologics are also DMARDs for moderate to severe RA.
 Thus, they slow the progression of RA.
 Biologics are designed to reduce inflammation in RA by interfering with steps in the inflammation process.
 They block specific parts of the immune system that play a role in inflammation.
 Biologics are taken by injection under the skin (shot) or by infusion into a vein (IV).

 Learn more about biologics for RA